 Quiet

-It’s not about being passive or ignoring what’s going on, it’s about knowing that I don’t need to engage with every little thing or person trying to get on my nerves.
-I see the way people act, I know about what they say.
+It’s not about being passive or ignoring what’s happening.
+It’s about knowing I don’t need to engage with every little thing or every person trying to push my buttons.
+I see how people act, I hear what they say.
 But I don’t always feel the need to call it out.
-If you think I’m unaware, you’re wrong.
-I’m just aware enough to know when it’s worth saying something… and when it’s better to just keep my mouth shut and keep it stepping.

 Comments